CExA-project/ddc/docs/concepts.md

 ### ddc::DiscreteVector

-A `ddc::DiscreteVector` corresponds to an integer that, like `ddc::DiscreteElement`, carries the strong typing of the dimension in which it is defined.
+A `ddc::DiscreteVector` corresponds to an integer that, like `ddc::DiscreteElement`, carries the label of the dimension in which it is defined.
 For instance in the uniform heat equation example, defining the `ddc::DiscreteVector` `gwx` as follows:

 ```cpp
 ddc::DiscreteVector<DDimX> gwx(1);